-Tree canopy covers 8.8% of the municipality with Gowanbrae (3.9%), Fawkner (7.0%), and Brunswick (7.7%) having the lowest cover.
-In recent years there is a trend of decreasing green cover and increasing grey surfaces such as roads and roofs.
+Tree canopy covers 10.8% of the municipality with Gowanbrae (6.8%), Fawkner (8.4%), and Brunswick (9.3%) having the lowest cover.
 Urban areas with a low percentage of tree canopy cover are more at risk to creating an urban heat island and populations in these areas are more likely to experience heat-related stress and mortality.
 With climate change predications of more higher heat days, this is an important consideration for the health of our community.

 - Less than half of adults met the physical activity guidelines - A slightly lower proportion of adults participate in organised physical activity than Victoria.
-Impacts of COVID-19 have disproportionately affected participation for women and girls, seniors, people with disability and those experiencing socio-economic disadvantage. - The majority of adults participate in non-organised physical activity such as walking and cycling, with increases in use of paths and parks since COVID-19 - Brunswick and Hadfield have low proportions of large public open space within 400 metres of homes - Open Space tree canopy cover is lowest in Brunswick and Road Reserve tree cover is lowest in Coburg North.
+Impacts of COVID-19 have disproportionately affected participation for women and girls, seniors, people with disability and those experiencing socio-economic disadvantage. - The majority of adults participate in non-organised physical activity such as walking and cycling, with increases in use of paths and parks since COVID-19 - Brunswick and Hadfield have low proportions of large public open space within 400 metres of homes - Tree canopy cover is lowest in Gowanbrae, Fawkner, and Brunswick